msztylko/calculators/README.md

 ## Alternative Approach

-**Fun fact:** non of the so far presented implementations is related to [Brian Harvey’s lecture](https://archive.org/details/ucberkeley_webcast_nzMPF59Ackg) I've mentioned at the beginning.
+**Fun fact:** None of the so far presented implementations is related to [Brian Harvey’s lecture](https://archive.org/details/ucberkeley_webcast_nzMPF59Ackg) I've mentioned at the beginning.
 So far, I've only focused on my approach to the calculator interpreter and